rust-lang/book/nostarch/chapter03.md

 error: Could not compile `functions`.
 ```

-The main error message, "not all control paths return a value", reveals the
+The main error message, “not all control paths return a value,” reveals the
-core of the issue with this code.
-The definition of the function `plus_one`
+core issue with this code.
+The definition of the function `plus_one` says that
-says that it will return an `i32`, but statements don’t evaluate to a value.
+it will return an `i32`, but statements don’t evaluate to a value.
+Therefore,
-Therefore, nothing is returned, which contradicts the function definition and
+nothing is returned, which contradicts the function definition and results in
-results in an error.
-In this output, Rust gives an option to rectify this: it
+an error.
+In this output, Rust provides an option to rectify this issue: it
 suggests removing the semicolon, which would fix the error.

 ## Comments

 All programmers strive to make their code easy to understand, but sometimes
 extra explanation is warranted.
-In these cases, we leave notes in our source
+In these cases, programmers leave notes, or
-code that the compiler will ignore but people reading the source code may find
+*comments*, in their source code that the compiler will ignore but people
-useful.
-These notes are called *comments*.
+reading the source code may find useful.

 Here’s a simple comment: